-- Creating plants immune to bacteria encourages bacteria to breed stronger, which some believe will ultimately result in more antibiotic-resistant strains.
+- Creating plants immune to bacteria encourages bacteria to breed more robust strains, which some believe will ultimately result in more antibiotic-resistant strains.
 Similarly, herbicidal and pesticidal crops might give rise to “super-weeds” and “super-pests.”

 - Many GMO crops underperform traditional plants in terms of nutritional content and taste.

 At the nexus of the GMO and industrialization debate is the fact that GMO crops are part of intellectual copyright law.
-This creates situations where a farmer who uses GMO seeds must pay for seed every season, as opposed to natural crops where you could use the seeds produced in one planting for the next round.
+It creates situations where a farmer who uses GMO seeds must pay for seed every season, as opposed to natural plants where you could use the seeds produced in one planting for the next round.

-This is putting small farmers, especially in poorer areas of Asia and Africa in jeopardy as they cannot afford to buy seed for the next growing season.
-Agriculture employs 40% of the world population and even up to 75% in poorer nations.
+It is putting small farmers, especially in more impoverished areas of Asia and Africa, in jeopardy as they cannot afford to buy seed for the next growing season.
+Agriculture employs 40% of the world’s population and even up to 75% in poorer nations.
 GMOs are throwing people off their land with devastating consequences.

-Crops could be developed to survive in deserts and high-salinity areas, reclaiming land lost to earlier mistakes.
+We could develop crops to survive in deserts and high-salinity areas, reclaiming land lost to earlier mistakes.
 Even deeper into science fiction are plants designed to be edible vaccines or treatments for illness.
-We are even now working to develop plants to treat cholera, AIDS and chronic diarrhea.Pros of GMOs: Crops designed: To survive in deserts and high-salinity areas, be edible vaccines or treatments for illness such as cholera, AIDS and chronic diarrhea.
+We are also now working to develop plants to treat cholera, AIDS, and chronic diarrhea.Pros of GMOs: Crops designed: To survive in deserts and high-salinity areas, be edible vaccines or treatments for illness such as cholera, AIDS and chronic diarrhea.
 Click To Tweet

 The Creative Destruction of Slash-and-Burn Farming

-Slash-and-burn is a method of farming by which you gain arable land by destroying surrounding rainforest.
-The process begins with cutting down vegetation in an area, sometimes via clearcutting, simply felling everything in sight, and in other cases leaving only food-bearing trees alive.
-You then let the downed vegetation dry until just before the rainiest part of the season, then you burn the tinder-dry leaves and twigs.
+Slash-and-burn is a method of farming by which you gain arable land by destroying the surrounding rainforest.
+The process begins with cutting down vegetation in an area, sometimes via clear-cutting, simply felling everything in sight, and in other cases leaving only food-bearing trees alive.
+You then let the downed vegetation dry until just before the rainiest part of the season; then, you burn the tinder-dry leaves and twigs.

 This burning provides several immediate benefits.
 The smoke drives away or kills pests and vermin that would otherwise prey on the crop.
 The ashes are an excellent fertilizer for the first few growing seasons, after which you abandon the plot to slash and burn another piece of rainforest.

-In sustainable slash-and-burn farms, you cycle through several plots of land over the course of decades.
-Once vegetation on a burned plot has grown to a point it can produce enough ash, you return to the previously slashed-and-burned area instead of cutting down more rainforest.
+In sustainable slash-and-burn farms, you cycle through several plots of land over the decades.
+Once vegetation on a burned plot has grown to a point, it can produce enough ash; you return to the previously slashed-and-burned area instead of cutting down more rainforest.
 However, this sustainable cycle is not always adopted.

-In regions where economies are tight and land is controlled by an autocratic government, farmers continue slashing and burning into the rainforest while previously cleared plots are abandoned or converted to urban areas.
-Even with a sustainable approach, the process contributes to deforestation, accelerated erosion and loss of biodiversity.
+In regions where economies are tight, and an autocratic government controls the land, farmers continue slashing and burning into the rainforest.
+At the same time, previously cleared plots are abandoned or converted to urban areas.
+Even with a sustainable approach, the process contributes to deforestation, accelerated erosion, and loss of biodiversity.

 Once seedlings appear, you practice selective slashing of low-value shrubs and prune any food-bearing trees.
 This slash creates a layer of decomposing plant matter that mulches to fertilize new plants.
 The crops grow among high-value timber and fruit trees left alive.
 After the first growing season, your plot is ready for higher-yield, more fragile crops like maize.

-Some other creative farming solutions we have adopted include vertical farming in urban areas, the organic food movement and locavorism – all moves to re-integrate producing food with those who consume it.
+Some other creative farming solutions we have adopted include vertical farming in urban areas, the organic food movement, and locavores—all moves to re-integrate, producing food with those who consume it.